Sandern/lambdawars/README.md

 - Generate bindings for a single module: python generate_mods -m module_name

 ## Compiling shaders (optional)
+The mod comes with a set of custom shaders to support the Fog of War, as well as to integrate the [deferred lighting project](https://www.youtube.com/watch?v=bMjXx-KweIo).
+The deferred lighting shaders are modified to blend with regular lightmaps.
+If you don't plan on modifying the shaders, you don't need to follow these steps.
+The compiled shaders are already included in the repository.
 - Follow: https://developer.valvesoftware.com/wiki/Shader_Authoring
 - Update paths buildsdkshaders_wars.bat